-Papa Ganja’s promise is to provide the highest quality tested marijuana with the most professional customer experience in the market today.
-Learn more about Papa Ganja’s marijuana testing and certification.
+Papa Ganja’s promise is to provide access to the highest quality tested marijuana with the most professional customer experience in the market today.

 Members continually comment that they are amazed when they find out some of the best marijuana for them is quite often not the weed with the highest THC content possible.
 Lab testing values provide you with the ability to find the right balanced product for you.
 Lower THC values can offer the ability to consume your legal marijuana in a more balanced and effective manner.
 It is important for each member find a legal marijuana store to try a variety of different THC ranges, not just the highest possible one they can find.
 Each strain is certainly different and the terpenes associated with that strain, in addition to the THC, can make for a better, more informed selection, ultimately leading to a more therapeutic choice and better living.

 TetraHydroCannabinol is a psychoactive compound contained in Cannabis, which contributes to the euphoric, or “high” feeling that is generally associated with its use by most patients.
 THC has analgesic (pain relieving) effects, neuroprotective and anti-inflammatory qualities, helps stimulate appetite, relieves nausea, and also contributes to other beneficial effects.

 Cannabidiol is a non-psychoactive compound within Cannabis which reduces the psychoactive effects of THC.
 With qualities ranging from anti-inflammatory, to anti-anxiety, anti-arthritic, analgesic, anti-convulsive and much more, CBD works similarly to THC, but has been shown to modulate its psychoactive effects.
 Strains rich in CBD are less common than THC rich strains, and many are just now being developed and released specifically for the Medical Cannabis community as an alternative form of this medication.